CompuTec/computec-docs/docs/processforce/user-guide/scheduling/gantt-chart/show-resources-chart.md

 | Operation2 | Machine2  |     Mixing     |  M   |   0,5    |  h  |
 |            |   Labor   |    Tooling     |  L   |   0,5    |  h  |

-Resources and resources groups are available on the chart from the drop-down list:
+Users can select resources and resource groups for display on the chart using a dropdown list:

 ![Resource Group](./media/show-resources-chart/resources-group.webp)

 ### Resource

-The following screenshots present a resource chart with a specific resource chosen.
+The following screenshots show the resource chart for specific resources.
 Note that labor is not taken into calculation account:

 Tool-01: